Cold coffees are great year round, but when it comes to cold brew vs iced coffee what's the difference?

 That taste helps to refresh and relax people, which is why people enjoy cold brew coffee.

-Coffee shops will typically use a jar with ground coffee and water mixed together when making cold brew coffee.
+Coffee shops will typically use a jar with ground coffee and cold water mixed together when making cold brew coffee.

 This will be left in a fridge for 12-24 hours, then strained, chilled in the jar, and served.
 Customers can then drink out of the jar or take a disposable cup.
 Cold brew coffee is often consumed by millennials looking for an energy boost without the artificial sweeteners and sugar found in soda cans.